-Ralf Tautenhahn, Christoph Böttcher, and Steffen Neumann "Highly sensitive feature detection for high resolution LC/MS" BMC Bioinformatics 2008, 9:504 centWave for the standard user interface method.
+Ralf Tautenhahn, Christoph Böttcher, and Steffen Neumann "Highly sensitive feature detection for high resolution LC/MS" BMC Bioinformatics 2008, 9:504 doi: 10.1186/1471-2105-9-504

-$Other core \ peak \ detection \ functions: \ do_findChromPeaks_centWaveWithPredIsoROIs(), \ do_findChromPeaks_massifquolderindChromPeaks_matchedFilter(), \ do_findPeaks_MSW()$
+Other core peak detection functions: do\findChromPeaks\centWaveWithPredIsoROIs(), do\findChromPeaks\massido\findChromPeaks\matchedFilter(), do\findPeaks\MSW()

 '''

 Load the test file

 faahko_sub <- loadXcmsData("faahko_sub")

-Subset to one file and restrict to a certain retention time range data <- filterRt(filterFile(faahko_sub, 1), c(2500, 3000))
+Subset to one file and restrict to a certain retention time range

+data <- filterRt(filterFile(faahko_sub, 1), c(2500, 3000))

 Get m/z and intensity values

 mzs <- mz(data)

 ints <- intensity(data)

+Define the values per spectrum:

+valsPerSpect <- lengths(mzs)

+Calling the function.
+We're using a large value for noise and prefilter

+to speed up the call in the example - in a real use case we would either

+set the value to a reasonable value or use the default value.

+res <- do_findChromPeaks_centWave(mz = unlist(mzs), int = unlist(ints),

+scantime = rtime(data), valsPerSpect = valsPerSpect, noise = 10000,

+prefilter = c(3, 10000)

+head(res)

 '''

-do_findChromPeaks_centWaveWithPredIsoROIs

-Core API function for two-step centWave peak detection with isotopes

-The do_findChromPeaks_centWaveWithPredIsoROIs performs a two-step centWave based peak detection: chromatographic peaks are identified using centWave followed by a prediction of the location of the identified peaks' isotopes in the mz-retention time space.
+The do\findChromPeaks\centWaveWithPredIsoROIs performs a two-step centWave based peak detection: chromatographic peaks are identified using centWave followed by a prediction of the location of the identified peaks' isotopes in the mz-retention time space.
 These locations are fed as regions of interest (ROIs) to a subsequent centWave run.
 All non overlapping peaks from these two peak detection runs are reported as the final list of identified peaks.

-The do_findChromPeaks_centWaveAddPredIsoROIs performs centWave based peak detection based in regions of interest (ROIs) representing predicted isotopes for the peaks submitted with argument peaks..
+The do\findChromPeaks\centWaveAddPredIsoROIs performs centWave based peak detection based in regions of interest (ROIs) representing predicted isotopes for the peaks submitted with argument peaks.
 The function returns a matrix with the identified peaks consisting of all input peaks and peaks representing predicted isotopes of these (if found by the centWave algorithm).

 '''

 do_findChromPeaks_centWaveWithPredIsoROIs(

-mz.
+mz,

 int,

 scantime,

 valsPerSpect,

 ppm = 25,

 peakwidth = c(20, 50),

 snthresh = 10,

 prefilter = c(3, 100),

 mzCenterFun = "wMean",

 integrate = 1,

 mzdiff = -0.001,

+'''

+'''

 fitgauss = FALSE,

 noise = 0,

 verboseColumns = FALSE,

 roiList = list(),

 firstBaselineCheck = TRUE,

 roiScales = NULL,

-'''

-'''

 snthreshIsoROIs = 6.25,

 maxCharge = 3,

 maxIso = 5,

 mzIntervalExtension = TRUE,

 polarity = "unknown",

 extendLengthMSW = FALSE,

 verboseBetaColumns = FALSE

 )

 do_findChromPeaks_addPredIsoROIs(

 mz,

 int,

 scantime,

 valsPerSpect,

 ppm = 25,

 peakwidth = c(20, 50),

 snthresh = 6.25,

 prefilter = c(3, 100),

 mzCenterFun = "wMean",

 integrate = 1,

 mzdiff = -0.001,

 fitgauss = FALSE,

 noise = 0,

 verboseColumns = FALSE,

 peaks. = NULL,

 maxCharge = 3,

 maxIso = 5,

 mzIntervalExtension = TRUE,

 polarity = "unknown"

 )

 '''

-mz Numerio e vector with the individual m/z values from all scans/ spectra of one 3 file/sam ple.

-int Numeric vector with the individual intensity values from all scans/spectra of one scantime Numeric vector of length equal to the number of spectra/scans of the data representing the retention time of each scan.

-valsPerSpect Numeric vector with the number of values for each spectrum.

-ppm numeric(1) defining the maximal tolerated m/z deviation in consecutive scans peakwidth numeric(2) with the expected approximate peak width in chromatographic space.
+mz Numeric vector with the individual m/z values from all scans/ spectra of one file/sample. int Numeric vector with the individual intensity values from all scans/spectra of one file/sample. scantime Numeric vector of length equal to the number of spectra/scans of the data repre- senting the retention time of each scan. valsPerSpect Numeric vector with the number of values for each spectrum. ppm numeric(1) defining the maximal tolerated m/z deviation in consecutive scans in parts per million (ppm) for the initial ROI definition. peakwidth numeric(2) with the expected approximate peak width in chromatographic space.
+Given as a range (min, max) in seconds.